 There are folks who do not have the faintest clue what it means to be labeled, stigmatized and discriminated against as a felon.
 These folks do not understand that “felon” becomes your primary social identity marker, transcending race.
 They have no idea how hard it is to get a job, any job, and how it is much bigger than, “You can work if you want to work.”
 These folks can not imagine what it feels like to bare your soul to one more potential employer in hopes of landing a legitimate and sustainable position, only to be given that position so the employer can later abuse his position of power, and remind you they did you a “favor”.
 These particular folks really believe if we just “change our thoughts,” our realities will change, when in fact changing our thoughts does nothing to change the mindset of the world.
 It is not so simple.
 There are folks who are centered on their own agendas who cannot or will not stop and actually listen, to themselves or others.
-While in many ways delegitimizing my entire experience of being a displaced woman and convicted felon, these folks cannot imagine a white-skinned woman’s struggle, as having the potential of being similar to theirs (or they resist the opportunity to consider).
-This is not a comparison of intensity or degree, this is merely a challenge to consider the similarities of felons’ lived experiences with other marginalized groups.
+While in many ways delegitimizing my entire experience of being a displaced woman and convicted felon, these folks cannot imagine a white-skinned woman’s struggle as an oppressive traumatizing experience (or they resist the opportunity to consider).
+This is not a comparison of intensity or degree, this is merely a challenge to consider the similarities of felons’ lived experiences with other marginalized groups, color of skin aside.
 Studies suggest ex-offenders represent one of the most marginalized positions in the United States due to the negative stigma associated with their respective labels (Reidenbach, 2011).
 Further, Bontrager, Bales & Chiricos (2005) claim being labeled a felon is likely the most detrimental consequence administered by the justice system next to being “condemned to die” (pg.
 590).

 The folks who joined this conversation last night with narrowly focused ideologies, the ones who never walked a mile in the shoes of a felon in the U.S.–those are the ones I want to thank the most, for reminding me how far we have yet to come and how much work needs to be done still.
 Thank you to everyone who participated in last night’s conversation and reminded me– they will not all understand, and they do not have to.
 Their ill-informed ideologies, rooted in divisive rhetoric, only fuel my fire, motivating me to continue using my voice in a way that highlights the struggles for women all over the world like me, who are often times dismissed, forgotten, or belittled in terms of their lived experience.
 I am clear now going forward it will take me being painfully explicit to paint the picture clear enough so they may feel the scars we bear.